 The greatest mystery of the incarnation has little to do with whether God’s flesh is lofty in stature or like that of common man.
 Rather it has to do with the fact that complete divinity is hidden within this normal flesh.
 None of us is capable of discovering or seeing this hidden divinity.
 Just as when the Lord Jesus came to do His work, if no one back then had heard His voice and experienced His word and work, then no one would have recognized that the Lord Jesus is Christ, the.
 So God’s incarnation is the best way for Him to descend secretly among us humans.
 When the Lord Jesus came, none of us could tell from His outward appearance that He was Christ, the incarnate God, and none of us could see the divinity hidden within His humanity.
 Only after the Lord Jesus had expressed the truth and done the work of redemption of mankind, did some people discover that His word has authority and power, and only then did they begin to follow Him.
 Only when the Lord Jesus appeared to the people after He resurrected, did mankind realize that He is the incarnate Christ, the appearance of God.
 If He hadn’t expressed the truth and done His work, no one would have followed Him.
 If He hadn’t born witness to the fact that He is Christ, the appearance of God, no one would have recognized Him.
 In man’s notions and imaginations, they believe that if He is really God incarnate, His flesh should have supernatural qualities: He should be superhuman, with a lofty, powerful stature, and a towering presence, He should not only speak with authority and power, but should also perform signs and wonders wherever He goes—this is what God become flesh ought to be like.
 They think if He is ordinary in outward appearance, like any other common man, and has normal humanity, then He is certainly not God’s incarnation.
 Let’s recall.
 When the Lord Jesus was incarnated to speak and do work, no matter how He expressed the truth and God’s voice, the Jewish chief priests, scribes, and Pharisees didn’t recognize Him.
 When hearing the disciples bearing witness to the Lord Jesus they even said: Is this not Joseph’s son?
 Is this not a Nazarene?
 Why would the chief priests, scribes, and Pharisees speak this way of Him?
 Because the Lord Jesus had normal humanity in outward appearance.
 He was a normal, average person, and He didn’t have a lofty, towering presence, so they didn’t accept Him.
 Actually, insofar as He is the incarnation, He has to have normal humanity by definition, He has to show us that the flesh God clothes Himself in is an ordinary and normal flesh, He appears like a normal human.
 If God clothed Himself in the flesh of a superhuman, not of a person with normal humanity, then the whole meaning of the incarnation would be lost.
 So, Christ must have normal humanity.
 Only in this way can it be proven that He is the Word become flesh.

-Let’s read some other passages of Almighty God’s word: “The significance of incarnation is that an ordinary, normal man performs the work of God Himself; that is, that God performs His divine work in humanity and thereby vanquishes Satan. … If, during His first coming, God had not had the normal humanity before the age of twenty-nine—if as soon as He was born He could work miracles, if as soon as He learned to speak He could speak the language of heaven, if the moment He first set foot upon the earth He could apprehend all worldly matters, discern every person’s thoughts and intentions—then He could not have been called a normal man, and His flesh could not have been called human flesh.
-If this had been the case with Christ, then the meaning and the essence of God’s incarnation would have been lost.
-That He possessed normal humanity proves that He was God incarnated in the flesh; the fact that He underwent a normal human growth process further demonstrates that He was a normal flesh; and moreover, His work is sufficient proof that He was God’s Word, God’s Spirit, becoming flesh.
-God becomes flesh because of the needs of the work; in other words, this stage of work needs to be done in the flesh, done in normal humanity.
-This is the prerequisite for ‘the Word becoming flesh,’ for ‘the Word appearing in the flesh,’ and is the true story behind God’s two incarnations” (“The Essence of the Flesh Inhabited by God” in The Word Appears in the Flesh).
+Let’s read some other passages of Almighty God’s word: “The significance of incarnation is that an ordinary, normal man performs the work of God Himself; that is, that God performs His divine work in humanity and thereby vanquishes Satan.
+Incarnation means that God’s Spirit becomes a flesh, that is, God becomes flesh; the work that the flesh does is the work of the Spirit, which is realized in the flesh, expressed by the flesh.
+No one except God’s flesh can fulfill the ministry of the incarnate God; that is, only God’s incarnate flesh, this normal humanity—and no one else—can express the divine work.
+If, during His first coming, God had not possessed normal humanity before the age of twenty-nine—if as soon as He was born He could work miracles, if as soon as He learned to speak He could speak the language of heaven, if the moment He first set foot upon the earth He could apprehend all worldly matters, discern every person’s thoughts and intentions—such a person could not have been called a normal man, and such flesh could not have been called human flesh.
+If this were the case with Christ, then the meaning and the essence of God’s incarnation would be lost.
+That He possesses normal humanity proves that He is God incarnated in the flesh; the fact that He undergoes a normal human growth process further demonstrates that He is a normal flesh; moreover, His work is sufficient proof that He is God’s Word, God’s Spirit, become flesh.
+God becomes flesh because of the needs of His work; in other words, this stage of work must be done in the flesh, it must be performed in normal humanity.
+This is the prerequisite for ‘the Word become flesh,’ for ‘the Word’s appearance in the flesh,’ and it is the true story behind God’s two incarnations” (“The Essence of the Flesh Inhabited by God” in The Word Appears in the Flesh).

 From Almighty God’s words we clearly see that God incarnate must have normal humanity, otherwise, He would not be God’s incarnation.
 In outward appearance, the incarnate God looks like an ordinary and normal man, and there is nothing supernatural about His humanity.
 So, if we measure Christ using our conceptions and imaginings, we will never acknowledge or accept Christ.
 At most we’ll just acknowledge that He is a prophet sent by God, or one whom God uses.
 If we want to really know Christ, we must study His words and work to see if that which He expresses is God’s own voice, if the words He expresses are manifestations of God’s disposition and all that God has and is, and see if His work and the truth that He expresses can save mankind.
 Only then can we know, accept, and obey Christ.
 If we do not seek the truth, do not investigate God’s work, even if we hear Christ’s words and see the facts of Christ’s work, we will still not know Christ.
 Even if we are with Christ from morning till night, we’ll still treat Him like an ordinary man and will thus resist and condemn Christ.
 Actually, to acknowledge and accept Christ, all we need to do is recognize God’s voice and acknowledge that He does God’s work.
 But to know Christ’s divine substance and thereby achieve true obedience to Christ and love the practical God, we must discover the truth within Christ’s words and work, see God’s disposition and all that God has and is, see God’s holy substance, almightiness, and wisdom, see that God is lovely and appreciate His earnest intentions.
 Only in this way can we truly obey Christ and worship the practical God in our heart.